schmir/bbfreeze/README.rst

 - link with /LARGEADDRESSAWARE on win32
 - ensure RPATH of application loader has the right value. try to fix it with patchelf if not.
+- set dont_write_bytecode and no_user_site flags if they are
+  available.
+- handle pip installed namespace packages

 2010-10-12         release 0.97.2
 -----------------------------------------------